ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

   - A consumer is a program or process that subscribes to one or more topics and processes the records within them.
 Consumers can read data from topics in real-time and perform various operations on it, such as analytics, storage, or forwarding to other systems

-### Apache Spark
+### Apache Spark Structured Streaming

-Apache Spark Streaming is a micro-batch processing framework built on top of Apache Spark.
+Apache Spark Structured Streaming is a micro-batch processing framework built on top of Apache Spark.
 It enables real-time data processing by ingesting data from Kafka topics in mini-batches.
 Here's how the process works:

 > 👍 Apache Spark offers a unified platform for both batch and stream processing.
 If your application requires seamless transitions between batch and stream processing modes, Spark can be a good fit.